How to watch the 2021 World Table Tennis Championship - ExBulletin

 Who are the favorites for the 2021 World Table Tennis Championship?

-As has been the theme for the past few years, China will want to take a large portion of the medals to add to their star-studded collection.
-China’s 140 gold medals at the 2021 World Table Tennis Championships are followed by Hungary’s 68, showing just how dominant the world number one really is.
-Japan was the only team besides China to take a gold medal in the 2020 Olympics, proving they have what it takes to take home some laurels.
+As has been the theme for the past few years, China will want to take a lot of the medals to add to their star-studded collection.
+China’s 140 gold medals at the 2021 World Table Tennis Championships will be followed by Hungary’s 68, demonstrating just how dominant the world number one really is.
+Japan was the only team besides China to win a gold medal in the 2020 Olympics, proving they have what it takes to take home some laurels.

 Photo credit: shutterstock.com